Don't Spend Your Wedding Day Worrying About The Catering

 Two-tier wedding cake with buttercream frosting.
 We also make tons of mini desserts.

-Includes tables, chairs, linens, china, silverware, glassware, all service & kitchen equipment, plus delivery/pick up.
+Includes tables, chairs, standard linens, china, silverware, glassware, all service & kitchen equipment, plus delivery/pick up.

 Production Fee, Tax, Gratuity